caltechads/django-ldaporm/doc/source/overview/quickstart.rst

 Configuration
 -------------

 Configure your LDAP servers in your Django settings.
-See :doc:`/overview/configuration` for more information.
+For complete configuration options, see the :doc:`configuration guide <configuration>`.

 .. code-block:: python